texas

 Audit Comprehensiveness

-The audit is only conducted in those precincts using electronic voting systems with auditable paper ballots or records.
+The audit is only conducted in voting locations using electronic voting systems with auditable paper ballots or records.
 See Tex.
 Elec.
 Code § 127.201(g).
-As of 2024, the vast majority of election jurisdictions in Texas use ballot marking devices, which mark a paper ballot for the voter; however, a few counties continue to use direct recording electronic (DRE) voting machines without voter-verified paper audit trail (VVPAT) printers.
-A 2018 election advisory provided greater clarity on which ballots are included as part of the “partial manual count:” While ballots cast on DREs without VVPAT are exempt from audit, the following ballots are included: early voting in person ballots, early voting by mail ballots, and Election Day ballots.
-DREs with VVPAT are included in the audit.
+As of 2025, the vast majority of election jurisdictions in Texas use ballot marking devices—which mark a paper ballot for the voter—either for all voters or as accessibility devices used in conjunction with hand-marked paper ballots.
+However, one county continues to use direct recording electronic (DRE) voting machines without voter-verified paper audit trail (VVPAT) printers for all voters, and a few other counties use DREs without VVPAT printers for accessibility or curbside voting.
+A 2025 election advisory provided greater clarity on which ballots are included as part of the “post-election hand count.”
+While ballots cast on DREs and hand counted ballots are exempt from audit, the following ballots are included: early voting in person ballots, early voting by mail ballots, and Election Day ballots.
 Tex.
 Elec.
-Code § 127.201(g); see also Election Advisory No. 2018-30.
+Code § 127.201(g); see also Election Advisory No. 2025-21 and Post-Election Hand Count Audit Guide (p.
+1).

 Transparency

 While candidates and their appointed representatives are allowed to observe the audit, there are no provisions that mention their ability to verify ballot marks.
+Tex.
+Elec.
+Code § 127.201(d).
 While appointed observers are allowed, there is also no mention of the general public’s ability to attend, and no requirement for the time and location of the audit to be publicly announced.

 Audit Counting Method